IUCN Red-listed Claustula fischeri – Bunyip Egg © G Gates & D Ratkowsky

 Tasmania—23 fungi (all lichens) are listed under the Threatened Species Protection Act 1995.

-No fungi is listed under state or territory threatened species legislation in the Australian Capital Territory, the Northern Territory, Queensland or South Australia.
+No fungi are listed under state or territory threatened species legislation in the Australian Capital Territory, the Northern Territory, Queensland or South Australia.

 This lack of protection can be explained by a number of factors: